 Three letters of recommendation from persons who can attest to your clinical abilities (an email version of the letter is acceptable)

 Candidates are evaluated on the basis of clinic and academic competence, interest in the program area, recommendations, and interpersonal skills

-Stipend and Benefits $35,000 (one position available annually) Subsidized housing costs Health/dental insurance Professional liability insurance Annual vacation leave and sick leave Authorized absence for attendance at professional meetings
+Stipend and Benefits $35,000 (one position available annually) Housing stipend provided (taxable) Health/dental insurance Professional liability insurance Annual vacation leave and sick leave Authorized absence for attendance at professional meetings